cghuh/DrawCodesforRazorBoost/README.md

 	* 1D/FullFastSimScaleFactor.cpp	: Calculate the W/Top fake rate and that's scale factor of FullSim/FastSim in pT
 	* 2D/WTagScaleFactor.cpp	: Calculate the W/Top fake rate and that's scale factor of data/simulation in pT, eta
 	* 2D/FullFastSimScaleFactor.cpp	: Calculate the W/Top fake rate and that's scale factor of FullSim/FastSim in pT, eta

+### ZBackgroundEstimation:

+	* Calculate the prompt photon purity using template fitting for z->vv background estimation
+	* ZpurityFit.cpp : fit the charged isolation in each MR, R^2, # of mass tagged W and ECAL barrel/endcap.
+Prompt template is gamma + jet sample (medium id), fake template is QCD sample (medium id, but invert sigma_ietaieta)

 ### cutflow: